 Declared entities and Non-Commercial Operations with Complex Motor-Powered Aircraft

-After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, declared entities and non-commercial operations with complex motor-powered aircraft might need to take action.
-Actions required would depend on individual circumstances and are a matter for each entity to consider.
-This page sets out what you need to consider to prepare for such an eventuality.
+Declared entities and non-commercial operations with complex motor-powered aircraft might need to take action.
+Actions required will depend on individual circumstances and are a matter for each entity to consider.
+This page sets out what you need to consider.

-All declarations made prior to this scenario taking effect would continue to be recognised by the UK within the scope of their activities.
+All declarations made prior to 1 January 2021 will continue to be recognised by the UK within the scope of their activities.

-Under the EU’s current, publicly declared position, UK CAA declarations would no longer be recognised by EU member states.
-However, they would retain validity under UK law.
+Under the EU’s current, publicly declared position, UK CAA declarations will no longer be recognised by EU member states.
+However, they will retain validity under UK law.